Nephrotic Syndrome and Its Homeopathic Treatment

 Prevalence Of Nephrotic Syndrome

-Nephrotic syndrome, one of the most serious renal disorders, can affect children of any age, from infancy to adolescence, and is most commonly observed among the kids and adolescents of school-going age.
+Nephrotic syndrome, one of the most serious renal disorders, can affect children of any age, from infancy to adolescence, and is most commonly observed among kids and adolescents of school-going age.
 In the first year of life, Nephrotic syndrome is uncommon.
-Typically, the congenital nephrotic syndrome occurs in the first three months of life.
+Typically, congenital nephrotic syndrome occurs in the first three months of life.
 An increased incidence is seen among the family members.

 Global prevalence is approximately 16 cases per 100,000 population with an annual incidence of 2 to 7 per 100,000 children (out of which approximately 20% of patients are steroid-sensitive) and higher than 1 per 1 million cases of chronic renal failure in children.
-In children, the prevalence seems to be 2:1 ratio, boys more affected than girls, but the prevalence does not persist in adolescence.
+In children, the prevalence seems to be a 2:1 ratio, boys more affected than girls, but the prevalence does not persist in adolescence.

 60% to 90% of nephrotic syndrome instances in kids and most instances in kids under 7 years of age are Minimal Change Nephrotic syndrome (MCNS).
 Other diagnoses are becoming more common in elderly kids.
 Around 10% of kids with Nephrotic syndrome are represented by Focal segmental glomerulosclerosis (FSGS).
 FSGS may increase in incidence.

-However, even with the access to therapy and drugs, the mortality rate among those with the most prevalent type of nephrotic syndrome is close to 2%.
+However, even with access to therapy and drugs, the mortality rate among those with the most prevalent type of nephrotic syndrome is close to 2%.

 Causes Of Nephrotic Syndrome

-Nephrotic syndrome has multifactorial causes and might be the consequence of a glomerular disease that can be either confined to the kidney, called primary Nephrotic syndrome (primary glomerulonephritis), or can occur as a condition which impacts the kidneys and other components of the body, called secondary Nephrotic syndrome.
+Nephrotic syndrome has multifactorial causes and might be the consequence of a glomerular disease that can be either confined to the kidney, called primary Nephrotic syndrome (primary glomerulonephritis), or can occur as a condition that impacts the kidneys and other components of the body, called secondary Nephrotic syndrome.